meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 pip install -e .[math,ifeval,sentencepiece,vllm]
 ```

-To access our [3.1 evals Huggingface collection](https://huggingface.co/collections/meta-llama/llama-31-evals-66a2c5a14c2093e58298ac7f), you must:
+To access our [3.1 evals Hugging Face 🤗 collection](https://huggingface.co/collections/meta-llama/llama-31-evals-66a2c5a14c2093e58298ac7f), you must:
-- Log in to the Huggingface website and click the 3.1 evals dataset pages and agree to the terms.
+- Log in to the Hugging Face 🤗 website and click the 3.1 evals dataset pages and agree to the terms.
-- Follow the [Huggingface authentication instructions](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication) to gain read access for your machine.
+- Follow the [Hugging Face 🤗 authentication instructions](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication) to gain read access for your machine.

-It is recommended to read the dataset card to understand the meaning of each column and use the viewer feature in the Huggingface dataset to view our dataset.
+It is recommended to read the dataset card to understand the meaning of each column and use the viewer feature in the Hugging Face 🤗 dataset to view our dataset.
 It is important to have some basic understanding of our dataset format and content before proceeding.

 ### Task Selection

-Given the extensive number of tasks available (12 for pretrained models and 30 for instruct models), here we will focus on tasks that overlap with the popular Huggingface 🤗 [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) as shown in the following:
+Given the extensive number of tasks available (12 for pretrained models and 30 for instruct models), here we will focus on tasks that overlap with the popular Hugging Face 🤗 [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) as shown in the following:

 - **Tasks for pretrained models**: BBH and MMLU-Pro
 - **Tasks for instruct models**: Math-Hard, IFeval, GPQA, and MMLU-Pro

-Here, we aim to reproduce the Meta reported benchmark numbers on the aforementioned tasks using Huggingface 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard).
+Here, we aim to reproduce the Meta reported benchmark numbers on the aforementioned tasks using Hugging Face 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard).
 Please follow the instructions below to make necessary modifications to use our eval prompts and reproduce our reported metrics.

-### Differences between our evaluation and Huggingface leaderboard evaluation
+### Differences between our evaluation and Hugging Face 🤗 leaderboard evaluation

-There are 3 major differences in terms of the eval configurations and prompts between this tutorial implementation and Huggingface 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard).
+There are 3 major differences in terms of the eval configurations and prompts between this tutorial implementation and Hugging Face 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard).

-- **Prompts**: We use Chain-of-Thought(COT) prompts while Huggingface leaderboard does not,
+- **Prompts**: We use Chain-of-Thought(COT) prompts while Hugging Face 🤗 leaderboard does not.
+The prompts that define the output format are also sometime different.
-- **Task type**: For MMLU-Pro, BBH, GPQA tasks, we ask the model to generate response and score the parsed answer from generated response, while Huggingface leaderboard evaluation is comparing log likelihood of all label words, such as [ (A),(B),(C),(D) ].
+- **Task type**: For MMLU-Pro, BBH, GPQA tasks, we ask the model to generate response and score the parsed answer from generated response, while Hugging Face 🤗 leaderboard evaluation is comparing log likelihood of all label words, such as [ (A),(B),(C),(D) ].
+- **Parsers**: For generative tasks, where the final answer needs to be parsed before scoring, the parser functions can be different between ours and Hugging Face 🤗 leaderboard evaluation, as our prompts that define the model output format are sometime designed differently.
-- **Inference**: We use internal LLM inference solution that loads pytorch checkpoints and do not use padding, while Huggingface leaderboard uses Huggingface format model and sometimes will use padding depending on the tasks type and batch size.
+- **Inference**: We use internal LLM inference solution that loads pytorch checkpoints and do not use padding, while Hugging Face 🤗 leaderboard uses Hugging Face 🤗 format model and sometimes will use padding depending on the tasks type and batch size.

-Given those differences, our reproduced number can not be apple to apple compared to the numbers in the Huggingface 🤗 [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard), even if the task names are the same.
+Given those differences, our reproduced number can not be apple to apple compared to the numbers in the Hugging Face 🤗 [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard), even if the task names are the same.

 ### Create task config